Fee Payment Instructions

 General authority governing most fees is contained in the California Education Code, sections 89700 and 89724.
 Fees and tuition are subject to change by the Trustees of the CSU and may be assessed without advance notice.
 The tuition and fees in the Registration Fees Table constitute the current registration fees.

-- For classes reserved after Saturday August 24, 2013 payment is due, prior to 4:30pm, the following business day.
+- For classes reserved on or after January 21, 2014 the payment is due prior to 4:30pm, the following business day.

 - Sections 89707.5 and 89700.1 of the Education Code and AB 3294 Chapter 536 Statute 1992 allows an out-of-state student to pay the required nonresident tuition fees on an installment basis.